Volunteer Clearance Policy & Procedures

 The District reserves the right to require additional information as part of the volunteer application process

-The first time registering as a volunteer and annually thereafter, a volunteer will be asked to sign a Volunteer Affirmation form.
-This form will be provided by District staff at the time of (re) registration as a volunteer.
+The first time registering as a volunteer and annually thereafter, a volunteer will be asked to provide a signed Volunteer Affirmation form.
 Signature on this form affirms that the volunteer is in compliance with state volunteer regulations AND has read and understands the District’s Guidelines for Volunteers, which includes important information regarding the volunteer’s responsibility as a Mandated Reporter of suspected child abuse and the procedures for reporting any such suspicion.
+This form is available below and is to be provided District staff with all other clearances and required paperwork.

 As noted above, the District no longer uses the Volunteer Vital Statistic form.